Shawn-Nichol/Cybersecurity_tools/Pathway/SOC_Level1/DigitalForensicsandIncidentResponse/Volatility/Task_1-9.md

-Task 1-9 gives an overview of Volatility; during these tasks, no questions are asked so that all relevant content will be stored in one repository.
+Task 1-9 gives an overview of Volatility; no questions are asked during these tasks so that all relevant content will be stored in one repository.

 <h2>Connect to Volatility</h2>
 Volatility is a free memory forensics tool developed and maintained by the Volatility Foundation, commonly used by malware and SOC analysts.